ezEngine/docs-src/pages/docs/debugging/tracy.md

 EZ has an integration for [Tracy](https://github.com/wolfpld/tracy), a popular tool for doing performance measurements, logging and memory inspection.

+The `tracy-profiler.exe` of the version with which EZ was compiled is checked into the folder `Data/Tools/Precompiled`.
 To get the latest version of Tracy, see their [releases](https://github.com/wolfpld/tracy/releases).

 ## Building with Tracy Support